ysard/mi_remote_database/README.md

     $ python -m src --help

-Dump the database (If you don't want to use the one that is available in the GitHub assets, or if you want to update it).
+- Dump the database (If you don't want to use the one that is available in the GitHub assets, or if you want to update it).

         $ python -m src db_dump
         # or just:
         $ make db_dump

     Have coffee in the meantime...
 Files are in the directory `./database_dump` by default.

     If you just want to make an update, delete the *.json files in `./database_dump` but **keep files** in `models` directories.

-List the known devices types in the dump:
+- List the known devices types in the dump:

         $ python -m src db_stats -l
         Device Name: Device ID
         TV: 1
         Set-top box: 2
         AC: 3
         Fan: 6
         Box: 12
         A_V receiver: 8
         DVD: 4
         Projector: 10
         Cable _ Satellite box: 11
         Camera: 13

-List the known brands for a specific device:
+- List the known brands for a specific device:

         $ python -m src db_stats -lb -d 2
         Brands for 'Set-top box' device:
         dict_keys(['Home Digital_in137', 'ACT Digital_in112', 'Airtel_in100', ...])
         # See the 2 parts for each name: `brandname_internalid`.
         # 1 of them or both can be used later.

-With **this ids mapping you will be able to export codes for a specific device**, like shown in the next section.
+    With **these ids & names you will be able to export codes for a specific devic or brande**, like shown in the next section.
     Other formats can be easily implemented by someone who needs it.

-Filtering brand names is possible by using `--brands` argument:
+- Filtering brand names is possible by using `--brands` argument:

         $ python -m src db_export -d 1 --brands Fujitsu,Sony -f flipper
         ...
         Nb brands: 2
         Nb models: 10
         Unique patterns: 382

     Note: Currently, its only for the `flipper` export.

 ## TV Kill Android app